janscience/MicroConfig/README.md

 Enter new value  (between 1s and 8640s):
 ```

+Numerical parameter support unit conversion, the user may specify a
+new value in a different unit.
+Here, the time can be also specified in
+"min" or "h", for example.
+The entered value is then converted to
+"s".
+Without specifying a unit, the default "s" is assumed.
+We enter
-Enter a new value, for example `5min`, and the menu reports `300s`:
+`5min`, and the menu correctly reports `300s`:

 ```txt
 Settings: